-Both performance and end-to-end tests require test environments that are very similar to production and may require test data.
-For an automated testing regime to provide confidence in the software under test, it’s important for tests to be run in the same way each time, and that includes ensuring test environments remain consistent between runs (although they should be updated to match production when changes are applied there).
+Both performance and end-to-end tests require environments that are very similar to production and may require build test data.
+For an automated testing regime to provide confidence in the software under test, it’s important for build tests to be run in the same way each time, and that includes ensuring test environments remain consistent between runs (although they should be updated to match production when changes are applied there).

 Managing environments manually can be a time-consuming exercise, so it’s worth considering automating the steps to create and tear down pre-production environments with each new build.

 The purpose of running automated tests as part of your CI/CD practice is to get rapid feedback on the changes that you have just made, so listening and responding to that feedback is essential.

 CI servers typically integrate with automated testing tools so you can surface all the results in one place.
 Development teams often combine a dashboard or radiator display of the latest results with automated notifications to communication platforms, like Slack, to keep them informed of how the latest build is performing.

 When a test fails, understanding which area of the codebase it relates to and being able to view any information produced by it, such as a stacktrace, output value or a screenshot, can speed up the process of getting to the root cause.
 It’s worth taking the time to design tests carefully, so that each checks one thing, and to label them specifically so you can understand what has failed.
 Continuous integration testing and CI tools that provide additional information around test failures can also help you get your builds back in the green sooner.

 As ever, tools and practices are only part of the equation.
 A really good CI/CD automation practice requires a team culture that recognizes not just the value of automated CI/CD testing, but also the importance of responding to failed tests quickly in order to keep the software in a deployable state.